Parrot-Developers/groundsdk-android-samples/doc/hello_drone.rst

 *Ground SDK Hello Drone Tutorial* is a step-by-step guide that helps you develop an Android application using Ground SDK Android |version|.
-This application is able to connect to an ANAFI drone and a Skycontroller remote control, display the battery level and video stream, and take off or land the drone.
+This application is able to connect to an ANAFI drone and a Skycontroller remote control, display the battery charge level and video stream, and take off or land the drone.

 At the end of this tutorial, you will be able to: